Effective Date: November 12, 2020

 For Customers located in the European Economic Area (“EEA”), we process Customer Data when we have the legal basis to do so.
 That is, if you are a Customer in the EEA, we will only process your Personal Data (as that term is defined in the GDPR) when:

-We receive Service Data from or on behalf of our Customers.
-Because of the nature of our Services, this Service Data may contain any type of data, but typically includes name, contact information and company information, such as company name and number of employees.
-We also collect data about you automatically through your use of our Services, as described in the “Automatically Collected Data” section below.
+We receive Service Data from or on behalf of our Customers in conjunction with providing our Services to Customers.
+Because of the nature of our Services, this Service Data may contain any type of data, but typically includes name, IP address and device data, contact information and company information, such as email address, company name and number of employees.

-Data we collect from or about you as an end user of our Customers’ websites, applications, or services, regardless of the source, is considered to be Service Data, and we may combine the information that we collect directly from you with information that we collect automatically or other information that a Customer provides to us through the Services.
+Data we collect from or about End Users of our Customers’ websites, applications, or services, regardless of the source, is considered to be Service Data, and in conjunction with our Services, we may combine the information that we collect directly from End Users with information that we collect automatically or other information that a Customer provides or makes accessible to us through the Services.

-We note that, depending on how a Customer uses our Services, they may be able to view your activities on their websites, applications, or services in real time, such as seeing which webpages of Customer websites you scroll through.
-Customers may also direct us to record conversations between you and them, including conversations that you have through online chat features of our Services, as well as any calls that may be made using our Services.
+We note that, depending on how a Customer uses our Services, they may be able to view End User activities on their websites, applications, or services in real time, such as seeing which webpages of Customer websites and End User scrolls through.
+Customers may also direct us to record conversations between End Users and them, including conversations that End Users have through online chat features of our Services, as well as any calls that may be made using our Services.

 We retain Service Data consistent with our contractual obligations to our Customers.

-We collect information about you when you provide it to us and automatically when you use our Services.
+We collect information about you when you provide it to us and automatically when you use our Sites or Services.

 Do Not Track (“DNT”) is a privacy preference that you can set in certain web browsers.
 We do not recognize or respond to browser-initiated DNT signals, as the Internet industry is currently still working toward defining exactly what DNT means, what it means to comply with DNT, and a common approach to responding to DNT.
 You can learn more about Do Not Track here.